 Johan Rockström is an internationally recognized scientist on global sustainability issues.
 He led the development of the Planetary Boundaries framework for human development in the current era of rapid global change.
 He is a leading scientist on global water resources, with more than 25 years experience in applied water research in tropical regions, and more than 150 research publications in fields ranging from applied land and water management to global sustainability.

-Fareeha Y. Iqbal joined the Climate and Chemicals team in January 2014 as an Adaptation Specialist.
-Fareeha brings over 10 years of diverse adaptation experience to the GEF.
+Fareeha Y. Iqbal is a Senior Climate Change Specialist at the GEF with over 20 years of adaptation experience across diverse sectors and regions, and a focus on climate-resilient development.
 She has worked with the World Bank, Inter-American Development Bank, consulting firms, and non-government organizations in developing countries.
-Fareeha holds a Masters in City Planning (MCP) degree from the Massachusetts Institute of Technology (MIT; 2003), where she studied urban planning, climatology, and remote sensing.
-She is enthusiastic about ways to extract, share and apply knowledge; south-south learning exchanges; and innovative approaches to resilient development.
+Fareeha holds a Masters in City Planning (MCP) degree from the Massachusetts Institute of Technology (MIT), where she studied International Development and Environmental Policy.

 Olga Petryniak is a resilience specialist with 16 years of experience working with communities, local and national governments, and the private sector in climate change adaptation, natural resource management, market systems development, good governance, conflict management and legal protection.
 She currently serves as the Senior Director for Resilience and Food Security with Mercy Corps, where she is responsible for strategy, thought leadership, and technical excellence across Mercy Corps’ 500+ million USD resilience and food security program portfolio.
 Olga excels at nurturing partnerships across government, civil society, donor and private sector stakeholders, and driving innovation and consensus-building processes to achieve transformational change.